US car buyers swerve away from compact cars, sedans

 Ford joined the fray.
 By 2020, it will no longer sell the Fusion, Taurus, or Focus in the United States.
 Aside from the Mustang sports car, it will only offer pickup trucks and SUVs.

-"Ford loses an estimated US$800 million a year selling cars in North America," said Bob Shanks, the group's CFO.
+"Ford loses an estimated $800 million a year selling cars in North America," said Bob Shanks, the group's CFO.

 For consumers, one of the main draws of small cars and sedans used to be efficiency and cost.
 But that has changed.

 Take the Chevrolet Malibu.
-The sedan averages 12.32km per litre in the city - practically identical to the larger Chevy Equinox SUV's 12km per litre.
-The SUV also costs just US$2,000 more.
+The sedan averages 29 miles per gallon in the city -- practically identical to the larger Chevy Equinox SUV's 28 miles per gallon.
+The SUV also costs just $2,000 more.

 He argues, however, that if there is renewed love for compact cars, "we can adapt very quickly."